-Hon'ble Union Cabinet Minister of Commerce and Industry, Minister of Textiles and Minister of Consumer Affairs, Food and Public Distribution development of all sections of the society.
-Agriculture remains a crucial sector for the Several innovative agritech solutions in India are addressing these challenges and Atal Innovation Misson has been working with them to create an enabling ecosystem for them to scale.
-The Government of India (GoI) promotes 'Made in India' and 'Digital India' campaign to foster a culture of innovation.
+Hon'ble Union Cabinet Minister of Commerce and Industry, Minister of Textiles and Minister of Consumer Affairs, Food and Public Distribution

+Innovation remains key to India's sustained growth across sectors and socio-economic development of all sections of the society.
+Agriculture remains a crucial sector for the economy and a pivotal means of livelihood for millions of smallholder farmers across India.
+Several innovative agritech solutions in India are addressing these challenges and Atal Innovation Misson has been working with them to create an enabling ecosystem for them to scale.
+The Government of India (GoI) promotes 'Made in India' and 'Digital India' campaign to